History

 • Capacity for complex understanding of historical phenomena as a key to understanding the present on local, regional, national, or international levels.

-• Assistant in research institutions
+• Researcher in research and educational institutions

 Apply & enroll